ndricimrr/local-video-photo-compressor/README.md

 ## Overview

-The **Local Video Compressor** is an open source lightweight tool designed to help users reduce the size of their video and image files without relying on pricey cloud storage solutions.
+The **Local Video & Photo Compressor** is an open source lightweight tool designed to help users reduce the size of their video and image files without relying on pricey cloud storage solutions.
 It provides a simple drag-and-drop interface for compressing videos and images, making it accessible to users with **no technical expertise**.

 ## Features